 We recommended getting lost in our article about Hong Kong’s points of interest, and we really meant it.
 Hong Kong is a compact city with an amazing underground system that it is entirely possible to throw a dart in the MTR map, hop out at a station and just wander the streets.

-On Nathan Road (known after WWII as “the Golden Mile” – although it’s rare for anyone to refer to it that way anymore) you’ll find upmarket shopping malls, local markets and more restaurants, cafes and street food vendors than your stomach can handle!; on Tsim Sha Tsui Parade you’ll find the promenade with great views of the harbour and a soon to be refurbished Avenue of Stars (currently closed for renovation, but some of the figures have been moved to the nearby Garden of the Stars); In the center of Kowloon is Kowloon Park, one of the largest green spaces in the midst of an array of high rises and for a little bit more culture there is Tin Hau Temple, St Andrews Church, Chi Lin Nunnery and Nan Lian Garden.
+On Nathan Road (known after WWII as “the Golden Mile” – although it’s rare for anyone to refer to it that way anymore) you’ll find upmarket shopping malls, local markets and more restaurants, cafes and street food vendors than your stomach can handle!; on Tsim Sha Tsui Parade you’ll find the promenade with great views of the harbour and the Avenue of Stars; In the center of Kowloon is Kowloon Park, one of the largest green spaces in the midst of an array of high rises and for a little bit more culture there is Tin Hau Temple, St Andrews Church, Chi Lin Nunnery and Nan Lian Garden.